frnrbt/ondorse-home/blog/major-banks-accused-of-aiding-terrorists.md

 seo:
   title: Major banks accused of aiding terrorists
   description: >-
-    In August 2021, the families of Americans killed and wounded during the war in Afghanistan from 2011 to 2016 sued large financial institutions for “knowingly facilitated transfers of millions” of dollars that provided aid to terrorists in Afghanistan.
+    The families of Americans killed and wounded during the war in Afghanistan sued large FIs for “knowingly facilitated transfers of millions” to terrorists in Afghanistan.
   extra:
     - name: 'og:type'
       value: article